MattCowgill/ggdirectlabel/README.md

 <!-- badges: end -->

-The goal of ggdirectlabel is to make it easier to directly label ggplot2 charts - particularly line charts - rather than using legends. **This package is an experiment I am playing around with - core functionality may change, and I may not proceed with further development.
-I do not recommend using this package in your scripts.**
+The goal of ggdirectlabel is to make it easier to directly label ggplot2 charts - particularly line charts - rather than using legends.

 ## Installation